raweee/node-red-contrib-whatsapp-link/README.md

 Simple node for connecting Node-Red to Whatsapp :iphone:

 Currently in developing mode, Continous updated may encounter. :sweat_smile:
-Missing Nodes ? : To avoid long names, Node names are updated.
-If some node are missing after update please re-configure the update node, it will not change again.

 ## To Connect with Whatsapp
 ![](./.github/admin_login.gif)